 Edges, Paths or Predicates?
 In Section 3, we hypothesized that bug isolation would benefit if path profiles are available.
-To test this hypothesis, we used branch and path profiles to drive HOLMES and predicate profiles (profiles of predicates from the family described in Section 2.1) to drive CBI.
-To ensure a fair comparison, we do not use sam-
+To test this hypothesis, we used branch and path profiles to drive HOLMES and predicate profiles to drive CBI.
+To ensure a fair comparison, we do not use sampling for CBI.
+For each benchmark-profile pair, HOLMES and CBI output a set of bug predictors along with their importance scores (Section 3.1).